Game Boy Advance Architecture

 Note that both CPUs will never run at the same time or do any fancy co-processing.
 The only reason for including the very old Sharp is for backwards compatibility.

-That being said, before we describe the ARM chip, I find it handy to start with the history behind this brand of CPUs.
+That being said, before I describe the ARM chip, I find it handy to start with the history behind this brand of CPUs.

 The Cambridge miracle